 BIRTH OF THE WORLD

-In the beginning of the world there was nothing but sky and water.
+In the beginning of the world there was no land nor sun nor moon nor stars but only sky and water.
 One day, a hawk was flying between the sky and the water.
-Finding no place to alight, it provoked anger from the water so as to make it fight the sky.
-The offended sky in turn threw pieces of land down to the water--they scattered about and formed islands.
-On its part, the hawk was relieved, for then it found some places to rest.
+Finding no place to alight, it provoked the anger of the water so as to make it fight the sky.
+The offended sky in turn threw some land down to the water--these scattered about and formed islands.
+On its part, the observant hawk was relieved, for then it found some places to rest.

 As the hawk was relaxing along a seashore, the current threw a piece of bamboo at its feet, which the hawk then grabbed and pecked open.
 Now, the bamboo had two sections, and a man emerged from one section, whilst a woman appeared from the other.
 It is said that this met with the approval of Linog, the earthquake.
 And so the man and woman married and in time they had many children.